Expressive Activity Policy

 Attention: Museum President & CEO

 Rental Policies & Procedures

-In order to maintain the historical integrity of the National World War I Museum and Memorial, certain guidelines must be met.
+In order to maintain the historical integrity of the National WWI Museum and Memorial, certain guidelines must be met.
 The following is a brief list of guidelines.

-- Please remember that the National World War I Museum and Memorial is, first and foremost, a historic memorial & museum, and it exists for the benefit of the public, which may place constraints on the facility and its availability.
+- Please remember that the National WWI Museum and Memorial is, first and foremost, a historic memorial and museum, and it exists for the benefit of the public, which may place constraints on the facility and its availability.

-- No implications can be made through written material or media relations that the National World War I Museum and Memorial is sponsoring the event or has endorsed the organization sponsoring the event.
-Any written materials that are used to promote the event must be approved by the Museum in advance.
+- No implications can be made through written material or media relations that the National WWI Museum and Memorial is sponsoring the event or has endorsed the organization sponsoring the event.
+Any written materials that are used to promote the event must be approved by the Museum and Memorial in advance.